Hugh Reginald Haweis

 The Rev. Hugh Reginald Haweis, by Carlo Pellegrini, 1888.

 Hugh Reginald Haweis (3 April 1838 – 29 January 1901) was an English cleric and writer.
 He was the husband of author Mary Eliza Haweis and the father of painter Stephen Haweis.

 Biography

-H.R.
 Haweis was born in Egham, Surrey in 1838, the son of the Rev. John Oliver Willyams Haweis of Brighton, Canon of Chichester.
 He was educated privately in Sussex and at Trinity College, Cambridge, where he graduated BA in 1860.
 He travelled in Italy and served under Garibaldi in 1860.
 On his return to England he was ordained and held various curacies in London, becoming in 1866 incumbent of St James's, Marylebone.